 Command line usage:

--i, --input : Use input CIF file -c, --config : Use configuration file in the main directory for parameters (config.py) If you do not use this argument, parameters will be taken from the related lines of gpawsolve.py -o, --outdir : Save everything to a output directory with naming /inputfile.
+-g, --geometry : Use a CIF file for geometry -i, --input : Use an input file for variables (input.py) If you do not use this argument, parameters will be taken from the related lines of gpawsolve.py.
+Visit "Input File Keywords" webpage for more. -o, --outdir : Save everything to a output directory with naming /inputfile.
 If there is no input file given and Atoms object is used in gpawsolve.py file then the directory name will be /gpawsolve.
 If you change gpawsolve.py name to anyname.py then the directory name will be /anyname -h --help : Help -d --drawfigures : Draws DOS and band structure figures at the end of calculation. -r --restart : Passing ground calculations and continue with the next required calculation. -v --version : Version information of running code and the latest stable code.
 Also gives download link.

 You can put ASE Atoms object in to your config file and therefore can use it like an input file.
 As an example please note the example at: